mynguyen94/AssigmentSubmission/Project Requirement.md

 #### Display personal dashboard
 + User can see how many posts they have opened
 + Display how many point/upvote they have
-+ Notifying user if someone replies to his/her comment
 + Display their saved posts
 + Display their like/unlike posts
++ Get notifications if someone replies to his/her comment

 #### Display dashboard of other users
 + By clicking another user's profile, user can see the point/like, posts, etc of that specific user
++ When clicking a user's profile, a modal layer will pop up.
+To exit, simply click outside of the modal.
 + User can't view other users' private information

 #### Filter
-+ Using to filter the post by date
++ Using to filter the posts by date
-+ Including now, today, week, month, year
++ Including today, week, month, year
 + User can active the function simply by clicking the filter button and selecting from a drop down menu

 #### Sort
-+ Using to sort the post by top, new and hot
++ Using to sort the posts by Top, New and Hot
++ Sort by Top will sort the posts by the points/upvotes they have.
++ Sort by New will sort the posts by date
++ Sort by Hot will show the posts that have most attention recently
 + User can active the function simply by clicking the sort button and selecting from a drop down menu

 ## Non-functional Issues